NikiMoelders/UniDepth--custom/README.md

 ## Acknowledgement

-We would like to express our gratitude to [@niels](https://huggingface.co/nielsr) for helping intergrating UniDepth in HuggingFace.
+We would like to express our gratitude to [@niels](https://huggingface.co/nielsr) for helping integrating UniDepth in HuggingFace.

 This work is funded by Toyota Motor Europe via the research project [TRACE-Zurich](https://trace.ethz.ch) (Toyota Research on Automated Cars Europe).